jordanbalsamo/hash-csv/README.md

 TODO:
 - algorithm (-a --algorithm) - to be manually added into .py script, for now.
 Accepted that SHA2_256 will be used.
 - headers (-h --headers) - to be manually added into .py script, for now.
-- output (-o --output) - by default will output to hashCSVOutput folder in same directory as script, for now.
+- output (-o --output) - by default will output to hash-csv-output folder in same directory as script, for now.

 ## Outputs